TABLE OF CONTENTS

-The use of these forms of payment increase as the U.S. is projected to see a 45% increase in cashless payment methods by 2023.
+The use of these forms of payment continues to increase, as the U.S. is projected to see a 45% increase in cashless payment methods by 2023.
 As consumer demand increases, businesses must adapt to make these technological advances more convenient and easier to use than ever.

 Consumer trends have shifted toward a convenient checkout experience with more options.
 As a business owner, you can meet this demand by offering a variety of alternative payment methods during checkout (whether in-store or online).
 This allows business owners to grow in offerings as well as locality.

 AMOP work when a customer can use a cashless form of payment to make their desired purchase.
 The business owner will pay a processing fee from the merchant service provider just like with a credit card.
 The payment goes through in a matter of seconds and the purchase is complete.